Skip Ribbon Commands

 Kids with chronic health conditions at greater risk

 Any child can develop severe, life-threatening influenza.
-Children who are at especially high risk for developing complications from the flu are those with an underlying chronic medical condition, such as lung, heart, or kidney disease, an immune system condition, cancer, diabetes, some blood diseases or conditions of the muscular or central nervous system.
+But some are at especially high risk for developing complications from the flu.
+They include children with an underlying chronic medical condition, such as lung, heart, or kidney disease, an immune system condition, cancer, diabetes, some blood diseases or conditions of the muscular or central nervous system.

 These children may have more severe disease or complications.
 It is important for them to be vaccinated and, when possible, avoid other childre